Resonant Spectrum Analysis of the Conductance of Open Quantum System and Three Types of Fano Parameter

-In order to show the above point, in Secs.~III and~IV, we will analytically develop a resonant-state expansion of the conductance for open quantum-dot systems.
-In other words, we will express the conductance purely in terms of the summation over all discrete eigenstates, namely the resonant states, the anti-resonant states, the bound states and the anti-bound states.
-(We will review these terminologies in Sec.~\ref{sec:resonant}.)
+In order to show the above point, in \S~\ref{sec:conductance} and \S~\ref{sec:spectrum}, we will analytically develop a resonant-state expansion of the conductance for open quantum-dot systems.
+In other words, we will express the conductance purely in terms of the summation over all discrete eigenstates (eigenstates with point spectra), namely the resonant states, the anti-resonant states, the bound states and the anti-bound states.
+(We will review these terminologies in \S~\ref{sec:resonant}.
+Note that in some papers, the discrete states refer only to the bound states, but we do not use this terminology here.)
 The summation over the discrete eigenstates comes into the conductance formula as squared and hence contains various crossing terms, or interference terms.
 We will classify all the interference terms into the above three types.

-We then realize that even a resonant state with a broad resonance width and equivalently with a short lifetime can manifest itself by causing the Fano asymmetry in neighboring resonant peaks; an explicit example will be given in Sec.~V.C.
-Such an unstable resonant state is often disregarded as unmeasurable.
-The present result, however, suggests that we may be able to detect an unstable resonant state by analyzing the Fano asymmetry of nearby resonant peaks.
+We then realize that even a resonant state with a broad resonance width and equivalently with a short lifetime can manifest itself by causing the Fano asymmetry in neighboring resonant peaks; an explicit example will be given in \S~\ref{subsec:Three}.
+Such a very unstable resonant state is often ignored as unmeasurable.
+The present result, however, suggests that we may be able to detect a broad, short-lived resonant state by analyzing the Fano asymmetry of nearby resonant peaks.

-Another important message of the present paper is the following; the resonant-state expansion that we will derive in Sec.~IV and use in the conductance formula in Sec.~V, does not contain any background integrals.
-The expansion takes the following form (see Sec.~IV for details):
+Another important message of the present paper is the following; the resonant-state expansion that we will derive in \S~\ref{sec:spectrum} and use in the conductance formula in \S~\ref{sec:Fano}, does not contain any background integrals.
+The expansion takes the following form (see \S~\ref{sec:spectrum} for details):

 where $G^\textrm{R}$ and $G^\textrm{A}$ on the left-hand side denote the retarded and advanced Green's functions, respectively, whereas the summation on the right-hand side is taken over all discrete eigenstates with $\psi_n$ and $\tilde{\psi}_n$ being the corresponding right- and left eigenvectors, respectively.